* This is the Professional Version. *

 In the US, obesity and its complications cause as many as 300,000 premature deaths each year, making it second only to cigarette smoking as a preventable cause of death.

-Causes of obesity are probably multifactorial and may include genetic predisposition.
+Causes of obesity are probably multifactorial and include genetic predisposition.
 Ultimately, obesity results from a long-standing imbalance between energy intake and energy expenditure, including energy utilization for basic metabolic processes and energy expenditure from physical activity.
+However, many other factors appear to increase a person's predisposition to obesity, including endocrine disruptors (eg, bisphenol A [BPA]), gut microbiome, sleep/wake cycles, and environmental factors.

 Heritability of BMI is about 66%.
 Genetic factors may affect the many signaling molecules and receptors used by parts of the hypothalamus and GI tract to regulate food intake (see Pathways Regulating Food Intake).
 Genetic factors can be inherited or result from conditions in utero (called genetic imprinting).
 Rarely, obesity results from abnormal levels of peptides that regulate food intake (eg, leptin) or abnormalities in their receptors (eg, melanocortin-4 receptor).

 Genetic factors also regulate energy expenditure, including BMR, diet-induced thermogenesis, and nonvoluntary activity–associated thermogenesis.
-Genetic factors may have a greater effect on the distribution of body fat, particularly abdominal fat (see Metabolic Syndrome), than on the amount of body fat.
+Genetic factors may have a greater effect on the distribution of body fat, particularly abdominal fat (which increases the risk of metabolic syndrome), than on the amount of body fat.

 Prenatal maternal obesity, prenatal maternal smoking, and intrauterine growth restriction can disturb weight regulation and contribute to weight gain during childhood and later.
 Obesity that persists beyond early childhood makes weight loss in later life more difficult.